 Reto Meier and Colt McAnlis present Build Out (Episode 1)

-Building a Garden that Cares for Itself
+A Garden that Cares for Itself

 In the first episode of Build Out, Colt and Reto — tasked with designing the architecture for a “Smart Garden” — supplied two very different concepts, that nevertheless featured many overlapping elements.
 Take a look at the video to see what they came up with, then continue reading to see how you can learn from their explorations to build your very own Smart Garden.